-- Whole wheat spaghetti
+- Regular or whole wheat spaghetti

-- Extra virgin olive oil, salt
+- Extra virgin olive oil

-- Fresh or dried chilli
+- Fresh or dried chili flakes

 - Parsley (optional)